- Email: George.Pitcher@lewisbrisbois.com

 - Fax: 971.712.2801

-George Pitcher is a partner in the Portland office of Lewis Brisbois and a member of the Products Liability and Professional Liability Practices.
-Mr. Pitcher acts as both national and local counsel to defendants in asbestos litigation.
-He currently serves on the board of directors for the Oregon Association of Defense Counsel, and he will begin serving a term as president of the OADC in 2019.
+George Pitcher is a partner in the Portland office of Lewis Brisbois with a focus on products liability, professional liability, and commercial litigation.
+Mr. Pitcher also acts as both national and local counsel to defendants in asbestos litigation.

 Mr. Pitcher has tried cases in Oregon and Washington state courts and argued cases before the Oregon Supreme Court and Oregon Court of Appeals.
-Cases tried to verdict include legal malpractice, medical malpractice, asbestos, professional liability, employment discrimination, breach of warranty, lemon law, and breach of contract cases.
-Mr. Pitcher regularly defends product manufacturers, medical professionals, real estate agents, insurance agents, lawyers, and other professionals.
+Cases tried to verdict include legal malpractice, medical malpractice, asbestos, professional liability, employment discrimination, breach of warranty, lemon law, commercial disputes, and breach of contract cases.

 Mr. Pitcher has been involved in some of the most significant tort cases in the Northwest over the last 15 years and has argued several issues of first impression before the Oregon Supreme Court.
 Examples include representing an insurance agent in the Masood insurance fraud case in 2011 that resulted in the trial court entering a $10 million judgment against the plaintiff following a nine week trial in Clackamas County; the Emrick asbestos case that resulted in a defense verdict following a 14 week trial in Multnomah County; the Barabin case where the 9th Circuit Court of Appeals in 2014 vacated a multi-million dollar judgment based on the trial court’s failure to hold a pre-trial Daubert hearing; the Bolt v.
 Influence case 333 Or.
 572, 43 P.3d 425 (2002) where the Oregon Supreme Court announced the legal standard for presenting sufficient evidence to plead a claim for punitive damages; the Smith v.
 Providence case where the Oregon Supreme Court addressed “loss of chance” medical malpractice claims for the first time; and the Mason v.
 General Electric case 226 Or.
 App.
 392, 203 P.3d 329 (2009) which resulted in an opinion from the Oregon Court of Appeals that has essentially ended premises liability asbestos litigation in Oregon.